AlexanderSchneier/PyHazards/docs/source/quick_start.rst

 Quick Start
 =================
-This guide will help you get started with PyGIP quickly.
+This guide will help you get started with PyHazard quickly.

 Attack Examples
 ---------------